Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-The sight of an unknown credit account on your credit report can be very unsettling.
-Even more worrying is the thought that it could be ruining your credit score, or worse, a case of fraud.
-So it's understandable to be concerned about a JPMCB account on your report.
+Seeing an unknown credit account on your credit report can be very unsettling.
+Even more concerning is the thought that it could be ruining your credit score or, worse, a case of fraud.
+So, being concerned about a JPMCB account on your report is understandable.

 JPMCB, which stands for JPMorgan Chase Bank, is the credit card provider arm of JPMorgan Chase & Co.
-The company was created in December 2000 when JPMorgan & Co merged with Chase Manhattan.
-They offer a variety of credit cards and other financial services.
-Listed below are answers to questions related to JPMCB.
+The company was created in December 2000 when JPMorgan & Co. merged with Chase Manhattan.
+It offers a variety of credit cards and other financial services.

 Settle with SoloSettle